. HELP Homeschool .

 In this inquiry-based STEM curriculum, students will be challenged to solve real-world problems involving physics, mechanical, chemical and civil engineering using the engineering design process.
 Students will learn to tackle problems and build prototypes in a systematic way in a team-based environment.
 We’ll encourage creativity, imagination, optimism and fun!

-Annual Tuition & Class Fee: $310
+Annual Tuition and Class Fee: $340/$40

 Teacher: Lisa Bacu

-Annual Tuition and Class Fee: $330/$40
+Annual Tuition & Class Fee $320

 In this class students are introduced to the world of electronics and coding.
 Learning to program (or code) allows students to develop logical and sequential thinking.
 Students will learn how to solve problems following an orderly methodology by creating flow charts and identifying the matching software commands.
 Students will start to think about organization, priorities, and logic as they build and program twelve different projects.
 This class introduces concepts related to electronic components, computer languages and history, reading and editing basic code, using the Scratch language, and extending basic code into two- and three-step functions.
 Projects will increase in complexity as they gain skills and confidence over the year.

-Annual Tuition & Class Fee $290
+Annual Tuition & Class Fee $320

 Your student will become familiar with the three most popular software packages in today's world.
 Basic skills for creating, editing, manipulating, and sharing documents will be taught using MS Word, MS Excel, and MS PowerPoint.
-Weekly homework will be assigned in order to practice the skills learned in class.
+Weekly homework will be assigned to practice the skills learned in class.
 One year-long project will be created as we learn the various tools found in each software package.
 This project will culminate in a short PowerPoint presentation complete with data, graphs, hyperlinks, etc. Students will need to supply their own laptop computer with the software mentioned above already installed on their computer.
 Please note that this class focuses on Microsoft Office products since these are used extensively in the business community.
 Similar software (i.e. Google Docs, Google Sheets, etc) cannot be used in place of Microsoft brand software.

-Exploring Engineering 5 - GRADES 7th-12th
+Exploring Engineering 6 - Grades 7th-12th

 Teacher: JoAnn Stombaugh